querkmachine/FSForms/_components/name.md

 |Given name + mother's surname + father's surname|Angola, Brazil, Portugal|
 |Given name + father's name + grandfather's name (+ optional family name)|Algeria, Iraq, Egypt, Libya, Morocco, Oman, Saudi Arabia, Yemen|

 In some of these countries, incorrectly parsing a person's name into a given name and surname is considered bad practice.
+In others, referring to a person by their patronym or matronym is considered rude.